cwmasonRollTide/Dolos/README.md

 ### DolosIngestion
 - Run this part locally using a .env file at the root of DolosIngestion/ to set your AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and SQS_QUEUE_URL environment variables
+  - You get the SQS_QUEUE_URL from the Terraform apply
 - Send GET request using postman or curl, to your http://localhost:{port}/ingest?url=https://transcripts.cnn.com/show/lkl
 - in order to kick off processing of all the transcripts for this show.
 Should be other